Secrets of the Wise Old Oak Trees

 Leaves, acorns, and husk give a range of brown colours.
-The tannin means that oak dyes don’t need a mordant to fix the dye to the fiber.
+The tannin means that oak dyes don’t need a mordant to fix the dye to the fibre.

-Oak galls yield greys and blacks for dyed stuffs.
+Oak galls yield greys and blacks for dyed stuff.

 Oak bark is abundant in tannins, and this property allows it to tan hides into leather.
 The process takes twelve months or more.
 Traditional tanning produces excellent high-quality leather and still used today for premium leather products.